webngt/katacoda-scenarios/exercise/step1.md

 Please wait until cluster is initialized in terminal

-Ensure all cluster pods are in READY state before proceed any further `kubectl get pods --all-namespaces`{{execute T1}}
+Ensure all cluster pods are in READY state before proceed any further `kubectl get pods --all-namespaces`{{execute T1}} except for katacoda-cloud-provider it may stay in CrashLoopBackOff status

 ## Istio install